Greg Valentine: Early career (1970–1976)

 Wisniski was trained to wrestle by Stu Hart, wrestling his debut match in July 1970 against Angelo "King Kong" Mosca (he lost in around five minutes).
-Six months later, Wisniski relocated to Detroit to complete his training under the Sheik.
+Six months later, Wisniski relocated to Detroit, Michigan to complete his training under the Sheik.

 Initially reluctant to take his father's ring name, Wisniski wrestled as Baby Face Nelson before becoming Johnny Fargo, one half of the Fargo Brothers with Don Fargo between 1971 and 1974.
-The Fargo Brothers initially competed in the Buffalo and Cleveland based National Wrestling Federation before moving on to Texas.
+The Fargo Brothers initially competed in the Buffalo, New York and Cleveland, Ohio based National Wrestling Federation before moving on to Texas.
 They split in 1974 and Wisniski went to Florida, where he began performing as Johnny Valentine Jr., hopeful that he could live up to his father's legacy.
 He later changed his ring name to Greg "the Hammer" Valentine, and was billed as Johnny Valentine's brother, not his son, because of fears that the elder Valentine would be thought of as too old to be a legitimate threat.
 Valentine remained in Florida for a year while also working in Los Angeles and in Japan under Antonio Inoki in 1975 and early 1976.